 The Waterview Tunnel is a key piece of the Western Ring Route, a 48km motorway route through the west of Auckland, connecting Manukau, the city, West Auckland and the North Shore.
-The 2.4km Waterview Tunnel between Pt Chevalier and Mt Roskill opens in 2017, and cost $1.4b to build.
+The 2.4km Waterview Tunnel between Pt Chevalier and Mt Roskill opened in July 2017, and cost $1.4b to build.

 The Western Ring Route and Waterview Tunnel is a significant step in transforming the way people and freight move around Auckland and New Zealand.
 It represents the biggest change in travel patterns since the opening of the Auckland Harbour Bridge in 1959.